 3.4 3-D distribution of ambient NO-concentration

 The LASAT model has to be used to calculate the dispersion of soil emitted NO into the atmospheric boundary layer over Milan oasis.
-An example for the resulting distribution of NO the concentration in the first four vertical layers of LASAT (0-3, 3-5, 5-10, and 10-20 m) is shown in Figure (09 June, 2011; 11:30-13:00 local time).
+An example for the resulting distribution of NO concentration in the first four vertical layers of LASAT (0-3, 3-5, 5-10, and 10-20 m) is shown in Figure 7 (09 June, 2011; 11:30-13:00 local time).
 The shown results are the mean of three LASAT model runs, since a new LASAT calculation of 3-D distribution of NO concentration is started for every set of meteorological parameters which are provided every 30 min from means of the in-situ measured meteorological quantities (see Sect.
 2.2.2).
 During 11:30-13:00, mean wind direction was 15°, 38°, and 50°, wind speed was rather constant (2.60 – 2.67 m s-1), and atmospheric stability class has been generally neutral (3.2).

 By comparing the NO ambient concentrations, particularly in the first vertical LASAT layer (0 3 m) of oasis area with the surrounding desert, it becomes obvious that the great differences of ambient NO concentrations mirror the corresponding differences of actual soil NO fluxes from each source-unit; within this layer calculated mean NO concentrations are 13, 12, 10, and 1 ng m-3 (in terms of mass of nitric oxide; or 10.6, 9.8, 8.2, and 0.8 ppb) for the oasis centre, jujube fields, cotton/jujube mixture, and desert, respectively.
 The value at the oasis center exceeds those over desert by more than an order of magnitude, similar as the corresponding VCD values (see above).
-As expected under the prevailing conditions of well developed atmospheric turbulence, NO concentrations rapidly decreases with height (see panels “03 m”, “35 m”, “510 m” in Fig. ), and with prevailing northerly winds, the NO concentration shifting southwards with increasing altitude.
+As expected under the prevailing conditions of well developed atmospheric turbulence, NO concentrations rapidly decreases with height (see panels “03 m”, “35 m”, “510 m” in Fig. 7), and with prevailing northerly winds, the NO concentration centre shifting southwards with increasing altitude.

 3.5 Simulated SCDs and VCDs vs. SCDs and VCDs by MAX-DOAS